I wrote this essay in response to a submission call for an anthology for WoC who had experienced sexual harassment and abuse.

 As far as the invisible marks those kinds of things leave, they’re with me always.
 I have CPTSD, many things will trigger me, a lot of them are wrapped part and parcel up with the experiences I’ve had with regard to the concept of “It isn’t that bad.”

-I have trouble with some sexual positions, even though I’ve been with the same person for going on twenty years now and he has never harmed me.
+I have trouble with some sexual positions, even though I’ve been with the same person for going on twenty-four years now and he has never harmed me.

 I feel guilt, frequently, that I didn’t report the people who tried or succeeded in harming me, because that means they are still free to do it to someone else.

 I know for a fact my cousin went on to rape someone else, because I’ve talked to her.
 She didn’t manage to knee him in the balls.

 But with regard to my family, no one would have believed me.
 That’s why I didn’t tell.
 IF they had believed me, they would’ve done nothing.
 For the sake of keeping things even keeled in the family, they wouldn’t have acted, because it wasn’t that bad.
 Nothing had really happened.
 Even at the tender age of eleven, I knew that.
 (My brother did have a fight with my cousin, and wiped the floor with him.
 Kyle was a bit of a banty rooster.)

 I certainly knew it at fourteen to sixteen with my step-grandfather.